euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

           *Sage Mathematics Software (Version 5.12).*
           The Sage Development Team, 2013.  http://www.sagemath.org.

 ..
+[SV00] A.J.
+Sommese and J. Verschelde.
+          *Numerical homotopies to compute generic points on positive dimensional algebraic sets.* J. of Complexity, 16(3):572-602, 2000.

+..
 [SVW03] A.J.
 Sommese, J. Verschelde, and C.W.
 Wampler.
            *Numerical irreducible decomposition using PHCpack*,
            in M. Joswig and N. Takayama, editors, Algebra, Geometry, and